When a woman shuts down emotionally? A therapist's explanation.

 - Increased time alone: Spends more time alone or away from their partner.

-- Changes in behavior: Behavioural changes include sudden mood swings or emotional isolation.
+- Changes in behaviour: Behavioural changes include sudden mood swings or emotional isolation.

 - Disengagement from activities: Losing interest in common hobbies or activities.